 The land that we now call Canada originally belonged to the Indigenous Peoples of Turtle Island.
 There are still Indigenous People in the area to this day, however it’s important to recognize that they lost most of their land due to colonization.
 Woodend Conservation Area is the land of the Anishinaabe, Attiwonderonk (Neutral), Haudenosaunee and Mississaugas of the Credit First Nation Peoples.

-European colonization brought United Empire Loyalist families (those who followed the Royal Standard and settled in Canada during the American Revolution) towards the end of the 1700s.
-In 1796, the land belonged to the Van Every family who built the dwellings you still see today.
+European colonization brought three United Empire Loyalist families (those who followed the Royal Standard and settled in Canada during the American Revolution) towards the end of the 1700s.
+Part of the property Woodend now inhabits was the former homestead of these three families – Van Every, Lampman and McKinlay.
+They received their parcels of land from the Crown, though the history of Woodend truly begins with the Van Every family.

 Hiking in Woodend Conservation Area

 Chances are if you’re visiting this conservation area in Niagara, you’re here to hike the Bruce Trail.
-Ontario’s famous trail creates a great loop that’s just over 3km as it follows the edge of the Niagara Escarpment.
-With its close proximity to the highway, you may notice some road noise from time to time.
-It will fade into the background as you become engrossed in the natural beauty that surrounds you.
-Just be sure to keep an eye out for the white blazes as they aren’t always on the trees!
+Ontario’s famous trail creates a great loop that’s just over 3 kilometres as it follows the edge of the Niagara Escarpment.
+You’ll fall in love with the gorgeous forest as you follow the path around the property.

 SIDE NOTE: Online I’ve seen mentions of two other trails – the Hardwood Trail and the Silurian Trail – but in looking at maps, it looks like they’re just alternate names for this particular section of the Bruce Trail.
 If I’m wrong or you have more information about this, please let me know and I’ll be sure to update this post!